 Use wooden shutters to house your succulent collection

 Wooden shutters are ideal for displaying your mini succulent collection.
+The best part is you don’t even need special woodworking skills to make it look as if it was done by a pro.
 Place the shutters on the wall of your den or living room, and fill it with succulents from top to bottom.
 You can arrange your succulents by color or type, but make sure to leave room between the slats to avoid crowding and to display your plants in the most flattering way.

 The right pot and planter placement can create a stunning visual effect in any garden or home.
 Consider these ideas to refresh the look of your garden in an effortless way.